catshout/casisp-runtime/README.md

 ### Windows

 - [Docker Desktop for Windows](https://hub.docker.com/editions/community/docker-ce-desktop-windows)
-- Drive E: (can be changed within the file [docker-compose_Windows.yml](docker/docker-compose_Windows.yml))
+- Drive E: (can be changed within the file [docker-compose_Windows.yml](bin/docker/docker-compose_Windows.yml))
 - Base directory `E:\var\casisp` with the copy of [var/casisp](var/casisp)

 ### Linux

 - [Docker Engine for Linux](https://docs.docker.com/engine/install/)
 - User account casisp:casisp with the uid:gid 2000
-- `create-casisp.sh`, `start-casisp.sh` and `stop-casisp.sh` must be executable
+- `create-casisp.sh`, `start-casisp.sh`, `stop-casisp.sh` and `deploy-service.sh` must be executable
 - Base directory `/var/casisp` with the copy of [var/casisp](var/casisp)

 ## Setup the Apache Camel runtime

 The foundation is a ready-to-run docker container based on [Apache Karaf 4.2.9](https://karaf.apache.org/) and [Apache Camel 3.4.4](https://camel.apache.org/).
-Once the pre-requisites are given you can move into the folder `docker` and start the container with
+Once the pre-requisites are given you can move into the folder `docker` and start the container with (Windows):

 ````
 create-casisp.bat
 ````
-or
+or (Linux):
 ````
-create-casisp.sh
+./create-casisp.sh
 ````
 The Docker container contains the following artefacts: